 Transcultural Nursing Theory

-The main focus of Leininger’s theory is for the nursing care to fit with or have beneficial meaning and health outcomes for people of different or similar cultural backgrounds.
+Leininger’s theory’s main focus is for nursing care to fit with or have beneficial meaning and health outcomes for people of different or similar cultural backgrounds.
 With these, she has developed the Sunrise Model in a logical order to demonstrate the interrelationships of the concepts in her theory of Culture Care Diversity and Universality.

 Transcultural Nursing Theory is discussed further below.

-Leininger has written and edited 27 books and founded the Journal of Transcultural Nursing to support the research of the Transcultural Nursing Society, which she started in 1974.
+Leininger wrote and edited 27 books and founded the Journal of Transcultural Nursing to support the Transcultural Nursing Society’s research, which she started in 1974.
 She published over 200 articles and book chapters, produced numerous audio and video recordings, and developed a software program.
-She has also given over 850 keynote and public lectures in US and around the world.
+She has also given over 850 keynote and public lectures in the US and around the world.

 She also established the Journal of Transcultural Nursing and served as editor from 1989 to 1995.
-She also initiated and promoted worldwide certification of transcultural nurses (CTN) for client safety and knowledgeable care for people of diverse cultures.
+She also initiated and promoted transcultural nurses’ worldwide certification (CTN) for client safety and knowledgeable care for people of diverse cultures.

 Awards and Honors

-In 1960, Leininger was awarded a National League of Nursing Fellowship for fieldwork in the Eastern Highlands of New Guinea, where she studied the convergence and divergence of human behavior in two Gadsup villages.
+In 1960, Leininger was awarded a National League of Nursing Fellowship for fieldwork in the Eastern Highlands of New Guinea.
+She studied the convergence and divergence of human behavior in two Gadsup villages.

-While at Wayne State, Leininger won numerous awards, including the prestigious President’s Award for Excellence in Teaching, the Board of Governors Distinguished Faculty Award, and the Gershenson’s Research Fellowship Award.
+While at Wayne State, Leininger won numerous awards, including the prestigious President’s Award for Excellence in Teaching, the Board of Governors Distinguished Faculty Award, and the Gershenson Research Fellowship Award.

 In 1998, she was honored as a Living Legend by the American Academy of Nursing and Distinguished Fellow, Royal College of Nursing in Australia.

 The Leininger Transcultural Nursing Award was established in 1983 to recognize outstanding and creative leaders in transcultural nursing.
-This prestigious award will continue as the Leininger Transcultural Nursing Award under the auspices of the Transcultural Nursing Society in Madeleine Leininger’s honor.
+This prestigious award will continue as the Leininger Transcultural Nursing Award under the Transcultural Nursing Society’s auspices in Madeleine Leininger’s honor.